 Should YOU play graphite or steel shafts in your irons?
 Seems like we get asked that question in every iron fitting.
-With 39% of our golfers saying they are looking for new irons this year, I thought I would answer that question with a couple of our fitting principles.
+With 39% of our golfers saying they are looking for new irons this coming year, I thought I would answer that question with a couple of our fitting principles.

 First of all, shaft weight is one of the most important factors in fitting irons.

 I don’t care if you are “getting older” or not!
 The shaft weight has to help you optimize your consistency, distance and accuracy.
 The lines are REALLY blurring these days between steel and graphite iron shaft weights, especially in the 95 to 110 gram weight.
 That weight class is were a lot of golfers either move from steel to graphite, or as juniors get stronger, move from graphite to steel.
 As a point of reference, traditional Dynamic Gold S300 shafts weigh roughly 130 grams, KBS Tour around 125, and Project X LZ Steel from 110-125.
 All steel shaft manufacturers have made lighter weight models, i.e. the KBS Tour 90, True Temper XP 95 to offer lighter shaft options.
 Nippon makes their MODUS3 shafts in weights from 105 – 130.
+See more light weight steel shaft options here.
 The numbers on the shaft typically represent the gram weight of the shafts, i.e. ACCRA i60 iron is roughly 60 grams in weight.
 Graphite iron shafts can be as light as 40 grams and as heavy as 115 grams.

 The reason the manufacturers are making lighter shafts is simple.
 In their world, lighter shafts means more speed which means more distance.
 But we have shown a wide variety of our golfers that sometimes “weight is your friend”, i.e. heavier shaft weight means more control AND more distance.
 But once you get below 90 gram shaft weight, you are pretty much relegated to graphite shaft composition because the manufacturers literally cannot make a steel shaft in 70 grams, for example, play stiffer than a ladies or low senior flex.
 Our BGF Fitting System takes into account the key factors of tempo, transition, release point, distance and desired trajectory to determine the recommended shaft weight for you.
 Don’t be surprised if it is different than what you are currently playing!